Q. How do I register my child for the Dual Immersion Program at Mistral?

 - Regular dismissal on MTWF will be at 2:00pm.

 The first day is a Minimum Day.
 On minimum days parents are to pick up their child outside their classroom door at 12:25 pm.
 Please plan to arrive 5 minutes early to allow time to find parking.
 Children having hot lunch will be picked up and taken to the cafeteria (MUR) by our school lunch monitors.
 Parents of children having hot lunch will meet them outside the cafeteria.

 A. Please see the Bell Schedule.
 The first bell sounds 5 minutes before class is scheduled to begin, at this time the teachers will begin leading children to the classroom.
 The second bell signals the beginning of the school day.

 Q. Where is the best place to park for pick-up/drop-off?

 A. Parking around the school is very difficult at pick-up and drop off times.
 Limited parking is available at the main lot on Escuela, along Latham Street and other neighborhood streets.
-There are very few close parking spots so we recommend planning on spending five or ten minutes walking with your child to the blacktop after parking.
-The green zones in both lots are only for drop-off or pick-up.
+There are very few close parking spots so we recommend planning on spending ten minutes walking with your child to the blacktop after parking.
+The green zones in the lot is for drop-off or pick-up only.
 Do not leave your car unattended.
-Please be careful to park legally, the Mountain View police will ticket parents who are parked illegally and the district reserves the right to tow illegally parked cars.
+The Mountain View police will ticket parents who are parked illegally and the district reserves the right to tow illegally parked cars.